paolamaragno/nf-Whole_Metagenome_Shotgun_Sequencing/README.md

-    --genome_index				Path to the folder containing the index of the genome (default: false, in this case the indexing of the genome will be done by the pipeline) --idx_genome				Name to use for the the index of the genome --metaphlan_db				Path to the folder containing Metaphlan database (default: false, in this case the database will be downloaded by the pipeline) --metaphlan_db_for_humann	Path to the folder containing Metaphlan database to use if Metaphlan is run into Humann (default: false, in this case the database will be downloaded by the pipeline) --metaphlan_db_index		Desired version for metaphlan database (possibile values: "mpa_vJun23_CHOCOPhlAnSGB_202403" or "mpa_vJan25_CHOCOPhlAnSGB_202503", default: "mpa_vJan25_CHOCOPhlAnSGB_202503")
+    --genome_index				Path to the folder containing the index of the genome (default: false, in this case the indexing of the genome will be done by the pipeline) --idx_genome				Name to use for the the index of the genome --metaphlan_db_index		Desired version for metaphlan database (possibile values: "mpa_vJun23_CHOCOPhlAnSGB_202403" or "mpa_vJan25_CHOCOPhlAnSGB_202503", default: "mpa_vJan25_CHOCOPhlAnSGB_202503")
+	--metaphlan_db				Path to the folder containing Metaphlan database (default: false, in this case the database will be downloaded by the pipeline) --metaphlan_db_for_humann	Path to the folder containing Metaphlan database to use if Metaphlan is run into Humann (default: false, in this case the database will be downloaded by the pipeline).
+If metaphlan_db_index = 													"mpa_vJun23_CHOCOPhlAnSGB_202403", metaphlan_db_for_humann should be equal to metaphlan_db
 	--skip_humann				Whether to skip functional analysis (default: false) --humann_nucleotide_db		Path to the folder containing Humann nucleotide database (default: false, in this case the database will be downloaded by the pipeline)